atarantini/dns-stress/README.rst

  dns-stress
 ============

 With dns-stress you can guess/discovery domains and stress your current DNS server.
-It's sound a bit useless but is a good way for me to learn about JavaScript, NodeJS and networking.
+It sounds a bit useless, but was a good way for me to learn about JavaScript, NodeJS and networking.

 Usage
 ^^^^^